 How many years will it take me to become a CAPt?

-The Clinical Training Programme lasts for 4 years.
+The Clinical and Research Training Programme lasts for 4 years.
 Trainees must first have completed the part time postgraduate PGDip/MA Psychoanalytic Observational Studies programme, which takes 2-4 years, depending on the level of intensity of study.

 When is the application deadline for the clinical placements?